-You may at any time request the deletion of your personal data by writing to the data protection representative of the Oenologists of France (email@example.com).
+You may at any time request the deletion of your personal data by writing to the data protection representative of the Œnologists of France (firstname.lastname@example.org).
 In this case, we will remove this data so that you can no longer be identified, except where the data will be retained for another legal purpose, for example in the following situations:

 ● compliance with legal or tax obligations.

 ● list distribution during the current year.

 5. Users' rights and procedures for exercising these rights

 The General Regulations on Data Protection (GDPR) gives you since May 25, 2018 new rights concerning your personal data.
 We have therefore added new features that allow you to exercise them.

 The following rights apply to your personal data collected by the Œnologists of France: